 That being said, here are some tips on picking a password that can stand up to hackers.

-Don’t save your password in your browser: No matter how many times Google Chrome asks you whether you want to save your password, always say no. If you don’t, you will have considerably raised the stakes in the unfortunate event that you lose your computer, tablet or phone for even a short period of time.
+4. Try not to save your password in your browser: Many people do it, but saving your login credentials inside your browser may considerably raised the stakes in the unfortunate event that you lose your computer, tablet or phone for even a short period of time.

-Don’t use the same password on different accounts: It’s easy and saves time and brain power, but having the same password for multiple accounts is a quick way to have your entire digital life hijacked.
+5. Don’t use the same password on different accounts: It may save time and brain power, but having the same password for multiple accounts is a quick way to have your entire digital life hijacked.

 Nothing is foolproof in this day and age, but by using two-factor identification you employ one of the most practical methods of protecting your personal data.